greall2/Tensorflow-Problem-Sheet/README.md

 #### Ríona Greally - G00325504

 In this Problem Sheet we import the [IRIS.csv](https://github.com/mwaskom/seaborn-data/blob/master/iris.csv) dataset and create a model using [Keras](https://keras.io/).
 We then train and test this model and save it to a h5 file.
+The Solutions to this Problem sheet is done using [Jupyter Notebook](http://jupyter.org/)

 #### Keras
 Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.